10 Signs You're Living Outside Your Calling

 10. Deep Down, You Already Know

-Without vision — without alignment with your calling — something in you slowly dies.
+Without vision — without alignment with what you were made for — something in you slowly dies.
+The knowing won't go away.
+It will get louder.
+And ignoring it will only get more expensive.

 What to Do If You See Yourself Here

 If three or more of these signs resonate, you are probably living outside your calling.
-That is not a death sentence.
-It is a diagnosis — and diagnoses lead to treatment.
+That's not a death sentence — it's a diagnosis, and diagnoses lead to treatment.

 Step 1: Name It